A Christmas visit to my dad's psychogeriatric unit

 Superdriven by his passion for sport and service - which scored him an NZ Order of Merit - my dad was often, in Margo's words, "burning to get out the door".

-When dementia took down his capability and confidence, he was grounded him at home.
+When dementia took down his capability and confidence, he was grounded at home.
 Stationed at the head of the kitchen table, often with an adult colouring book or The Southland Times, he was around.

 The year before Tom's diagnosis - which happened to be when the world was locked down - Bonnie moved to Queenstown from Canada with Willa (then 5) and Kaay (then 10).

-Our dad quickly grew close to Willa who arrived just as his conversational abilities were fading and his sense of humour becoming more silly.
+Our dad quickly grew close to Willa, who arrived just as his conversational abilities were fading and his sense of humour becoming more silly.
 Without the changes to Tom's daily life and relational style that dementia delivered, Bonnie thinks their playful and loving bond could not have been forged.

 I also feel like a side of Tom that is more tender and heart-centred was revealed by the effects of dementia on his brain.
 As it took out some of his Southern Man identity programming, he became more emotionally sensitive.